oliverjam/intro-react-workshop/04-storm-the-form/README.md

 1. Open `index.html` in your editor and browser.
 2. Open your browser console and then play around with the inputs.
 See what values get logged.
+3. Try removing the `onChange` prop from an input.
+See how you can't type anything anymore?
-3. Try logging different things, like the actual events—you'll see that React events are a bit different.
+3. Try logging different things, like the actual events—you'll see that React events are a bit different to built-in DOM events.

 ## Further Reading